Why Erling Haaland Will Probably Be A Bust In 2022-23

 |22.8

-Highlighting the difference in output, the EPL Golden Boot winner has been stuck under 25 goals per season at each turn in the past four seasons.
-Meanwhile, in the other four top European leagues, the top scorer has managed to crack 25+ goals in 14 of the combined 16 occasions covering the same span.
+Highlighting the difference in output, the EPL Golden Boot winner has been stuck under 25 goals per season in each of the past four seasons.
+Meanwhile, the other four top European leagues managed to crack 25+ goals in 14 of the combined 16 occasions covering the same span.
 Furthermore, the top scorer has cracked 30+ goals at least once in each of the other leagues, doing so a combined seven times out of 16 tries.

 Compared to the other top European domestic leagues, the EPL sees the biggest deficit with the Bundesliga.
 Over the past four seasons, the Prem’s Golden Boot winner (22.75 goals) has netted 31% fewer times on average than the Bundesliga’s top scorer (33.0 goals).
 Haaland scored 27 goals in 2020-21 and 22 goals in 2021-22 in domestic play; if you were to simply lop 31% off those tallies, you would be left with 19 and 15 goals, respectively, for each of the past two seasons.
 Haaland’s goal scoring output suddenly doesn’t sound so remarkable after all, does it?